Name: Ree of Vuena

 Then, she feels it.

-A human has entered the city-wide pool, flooded to his waist with the combined putrefaction of millions.
+A human has entered the city-wide pool, flooded to his waist with the combined putrefaction of untold crowds.
 She is unsure of who he is or why he is here, but she focuses every ounce of concentration on the steady sloshing of his body.
 The mere existence of a solid, moving sensation that isn’t immediately causing her pain lifts what little there was left of her conscious mind, and gives her an anchoring point.

 The human sits down into the pool, suspiciously close to where her viscera had landed, and he simply reaches out his hand as if expecting someone to take it.

 She focuses everything she can into the task of touching the man somehow, showing him that she’s alive, and at once, the pain begins subsiding.
-Like a lake-sized mass of human waste and death, she realizes that she not only feels what others do when connected by the blood, but can move as well.
+Like a lake-sized mass of human waste and death, she realizes that she not only feels what others do when connected by the blood, but can move with them as well.
 Using all she has, she forms a single hand from the viscera, and clasps onto the awaiting man.

 He stands up, and she can feel herself coming with him.
 Out from the pit, he draws her up, an unspeakable mess of herself and many others.
 She feels more than one pair of hands helping her up – in her moment of delirium, however, it feels as though all the hands are coming from the same person.